Ahmed Abdullah: Biography

 He began playing the trumpet at age 13 in his native New York City.
 One of the first groups he performed with was the Master Brotherhood.
 By the 1970s, he was performing in New York's loft scene with various groups including the Melodic Art-Tet (Charles Brackeen, Roger Blank and Ronnie Boykins, later William Parker) and joined the Sun Ra Arkestra.
-Ahmed Abdullah formed his own band in 1972 ,and joined the Sun Ra Arkestra in 1975, working there on and off until 1993, when Sun Ra died.
+Abdullah formed his own band in 1972, and joined the Sun Ra Arkestra in 1975, working there on and off until 1993, when Sun Ra died.
 He stayed on with the Arkestra after Sun Ra's demise working under the leadership of John Gilmore and then Marshall Allen.
 During his time with the Arkestra, Abdullah participated in more than 25 recordings and traveled extensively with Sun Ra.
 After leaving the Arkestra, Abdullah wrote memoirs of his time with that organization.
 In 2002, Ahmed began teaching a course on the Music and Philosophy of Sun Ra at the New School for Jazz and Contemporary Music.